Fudantopology/Fudantopology.github.io/index.md

 - Apr.
 26 2024

+- May 10 2024,

+- May 17 2024 Youlin Li, Shanghai Jiao Tong University

+  Time: 16:00 - 17:00

+  Place: SCMS

+  Title: Algebraically overtwisted tight contact 3-manifolds from contact +1 surgeries

+  Abstract: In this talk, we find many algebraically overtwisted and tight 3-manifolds by contact +1 surgeries.
+In particular, we show that a contact 1/k surgery on the standard contact 3-sphere  along any Legendrian positive torus knot with the maximal Thurston–Bennequin invariant yields an algebraically overtwisted and tight 3-manifold, where k is a positive integer.
+This is joint work with Zhengyi Zhou.

+- May 24 2024

-- May 10 2024, [Mohamed-Lamine Messaci](https://sites.google.com/view/laminemessaci/accueil), Université Côte d'Azur
+- May 31 2024 [Mohamed-Lamine Messaci](https://sites.google.com/view/laminemessaci/accueil), Université Côte d'Azur

   Time: 16:00 - 17:00